Music at Connaught Junior School

 Listen to music from China and find out about their musical instruments.
 Learn about the pentatonic scale – often used in Chinese music.
 Improvise melodies using the pentatonic scale in C major on tuned instruments and put together to form Chinese-sounding music in various textures.
 Learn to play the melody, ‘Lantern Song’ using the notes of the C major pentatonic scale and one-bar melodies to accompany it.
 Play a set of one-bar melodies in various orders and discuss differing structures.
-In groups, arrange their own performance of ‘Lantern Song’ using the one-bar melodies to accompany it.
+In groups, arrange own performance of ‘Lantern Song’ using the one-bar melodies to accompany it.
 Practise, evaluate, make necessary changes and perform.

 Summer - Rivers

 Listen to and analyse river and water music.
 Read, understand and perform rhythms in 6/8 time.
-In groups create their own River composition inspired by Smetana’s ‘Vltava’ from his ‘Ma Vlast’ suite.
+In groups create own River composition inspired by Smetana’s ‘Vltava’ from his ‘Ma Vlast’ suite.
 In it depict a river flowing from the source to the sea, using a melody in 6/8 time, creating a crescendo as it does so.
-It should pass a variety of scenes, illustrated by differing instruments with ranges of dynamics.
+It should pass a couple of scenes, illustrated by differing instruments with ranges of dynamics.
 Practise, evaluate, make necessary changes and perform.
 Some groups perform to the whole school.

 Autumn - Champions for Change - Victorians